Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - has qualifications acceptable to an OHS Director

 - has written proof of 6 months of employer-endorsed experience within the last 36 months as a blaster or blaster’s assistant in the same type(s) of blasting operation

 - has a valid blaster’s permit from another Canadian jurisdiction for the comparable type(s) of blasting operation

 Alberta recognizes similar certifications from other Canadian jurisdictions.
 Certified blasters from other provinces are required to obtain an equivalent Alberta Blaster’s Permit.

 - A blaster’s permit is issued for a maximum of 5 years.

-- A Director of Inspection may issue a permit for less than 5 years.
+- An OHS Director may issue a permit for less than 5 years.
 This is determined on a case-by-case basis

 - For equivalency permits, the expiry date will stay the same as the date on the original permit.